nens/threedi-docs/source/i_overview_user_interface.rst

 4. **Map View**
 5. **Status Bar**

+.. todo:

-..
-TODO: This image needs to be updated once the modeller interface is updated with the new results analysis tool!
+	This image needs to be updated once the modeller interface is updated with the new results analysis tool!

 .. figure:: image/i_overview_modeller_interface.png
    :alt: 3Di Modeller Interface